rachyoder/Projects-Exercises/docs/projects/blog.md

 1. Continuous updates to your blog throughout the bootcamp
 2. Help others out with making their blog look good
 3. Integrate with your portfolio
-4. Create a PR for the [everyones-blogs.md](../everyones-blogs.md) file, correcting your information if it is wrong.
+4. Create a PR for the [everyones-blogs.md](../everyones-blogs.md) file, correcting *your* personal information if it is wrong.

 #### Additional Requirements